-Prerequisite: Global I & II & U.S. History 11
+Prerequisite - Global I & II & U.S. History 11, Teacher Recommendation 1 Credit (3 HVCC Credits), Grades 11, 12

-Grades 11 & 12

-This course may be offered in the 2021-2022 school year.
-The AP

-Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+This course may be offered in the 2023-2024 school year.
+The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.

-SUNY Child Development
+Child Development

-Prerequisite: Completion of AP/SUNY Psychology 1 Unit
+Prerequisite - Psychology, Teacher Recommendation, Successful completion of Global I and II, Completion of AP/SUNY Psychology 1 Credit, Grades 11, 12

-Grades 11 & 12